Member sign-in

 Lead is a widely available natural resource with more than 2 billion tonnes of lead ores still in the ground

-Collection and recycling rates typically exceed 95% of lead batteries in many regions
+Collection and recycling rates typically exceed 95% in many regions

-Collection and recycling rates typically exceed 95% of lead batteries in many regions
+Collection and recycling rates typically exceed 95% in many regions

 Material stewardship

-Our industry is continuously improving, helping ensure that lead is manufactured and used responsibly, minimising any impact on the environment and health.
+Our industry is continuously improving to ensure that lead is manufactured and used responsibly to minimize environmental and health impacts.

 Recycling

 Lead can be infinitely recycled with no loss of performance.
-No other metal has such an impressive end-of-life recycling rate.
+No other metal has the impressive end-of-life recycling rates of lead.

 Lifecycle assessment

-Life cycle assessments show that with high recycling rates – including the impressive recycled content of many lead-containing products – the cradle-to-grave environmental footprint of lead is significantly reduced.
+Life cycle assessments demonstrate that high recycling rates and the impressive recycled content of many lead-containing products significantly reduces their cradle to grave environmental footprint.

 Resource availability